portfedh/portfedh/README.md

 This is my blog: [https://pablocruz.io/](https://pablocruz.io/)

 - 🔭 I’m currently working on:
-    - A dashboard for managing investments using python and grafana.
+    - A telegram bot to remind people of recurring work tasks.
     - Automating financial reports to analyze companies using a value investing approach.
     - Automating email reports and followup material for my day to day work.